thu-spmi/CAT/docs/energy-based_LM_training.md

 * The neural architecture of the ELM can be choosen from 3 different types, which can be achieved by changing the following configuration.
    - In `config.json`
    ```
-   {
+   ...
     "decoder": {
         "type": "EBM",
         "kwargs": {
             "energy_func": "sumtargetlogit",// you can choose from 'sumtargetlogit', 'hidden2scalar' and 'sumtokenlogit'
+            ...
         }
     }
-   }
+   ...
    ```
    - In `config_ebm.json`
    ```
-   {
+   ...
     "decoder": {
         "type": "PretrainedTransformer",
         "kwargs": {
-            "model_name": "BertModel", // GPT2LMHeadModel for sumtargetlogit, BertModel for hidden2scalar, BertLMHeadModel for sumtokenlogit
+            "T_model": "BertModel", // GPT2LMHeadModel for sumtargetlogit, BertModel for hidden2scalar, BertLMHeadModel for sumtokenlogit
-            "config_name": "BertConfig", // BertConfig or GPT2Config
+            "T_config": "BertConfig", // BertConfig or GPT2Config
-            "path": "bert-base-chinese", // the url or file path of pretrained model.
+            "pretrained": "bert-base-chinese", // the url or file path of pretrained model.
 We use bert-base-chinese for bert and uer/gpt2-chinese-cluecorpussmall for gpt2
+            ...
         }
     }
-    }
+   ...
    ```

 ### Significance Test